PowerShell/DscResources/GettingStartedWithGitHub.md

 [**remote**](http://git-scm.com/book/en/v2/Git-Branching-Remote-Branches)
 branches.

-- Make you changes and **commit** them with `git commit -a -m "<Commit message>"`.
+- Make your changes and **commit** them with `git commit -a -m "<Commit message>"`.
   `-a` argument tells Git to include all modified files in commit.
   `-m` argument specifies the commit message.

-- To get the big picture of current state of your repository, use `gitk --all` command.
-It opens a UI with a lot of usefull information.
+- To get the big picture of the current state of your repository, use `gitk --all` command.
+It opens a UI with a lot of useful information.
 You can read more about **gitk** in the blog post
   [Use gitk to understand git](https://lostechies.com/joshuaflanagan/2010/09/03/use-gitk-to-understand-git/).
   ![Gitk.png](Images/Gitk.png)